 At the option of City, Contractor may be required to submit invoices directly in the City’s financial and procurement system.
 Refer to https://sfcitypartner.sfgov.org/pages/training.aspx for more information.

-Reserved.
-(Grant Funded Contracts)
+Reserved (“Grant Funded Contracts”).

 Payment Terms.

 Payment Due Date.
 Unless City notifies the Contractor that a dispute exists, Payment shall be made within [Enter number of days, generally ≥ 30] calendar days, measured from (1) the rendering of the Services or (2) the date of receipt of the invoice, whichever is later.
 Payment is deemed to be made on the date City issued a check to Contractor or, if Contractor agreed to electronic payment, the date City has posted electronic payment to Contractor.